 Review for Midyear Exam

 We spent three days reviewing for the exam.
 Three days was a nice amount of time.
 Students were very focused each day.
 If possible, try to get students study materials at least 5 days before the exam, especially if they have other exams at the same time.
-We were able to do this since there was a weekend in between day 72 and day 76.
+We were able to do this since there was a weekend.
 We find our students often take many AP classes in addition to stats so they really have to schedule their study time during exam week.

 **In second semester, we will be having students fill in the 2nd semester reflection page the day after each test.**